-\item $\sum m_{\nu}$: Figure~\ref{fig:2} shows the 1D marginalized posterior distributions of $\sum m_{\nu}$ for different dataset combinations, while Figure~\ref{fig:3} displays the 68\% and 95\% 2D confidence contours between $\sum m_{\nu}$ and several other cosmological parameters.
-We notice in the left panel of Figure~\ref{fig:2}, that without the WL data, there is no 2$\sigma$ detection of non-zero neutrino masses, but still, we do find that the posteriors peak in the $\sum m_{\nu} > 0$ region for Planck PR4+lensing+DESI2 and Planck PR4+lensing+DESI2+DESY5.
-In fact, there is a 1$\sigma$+ detection with Planck PR4+lensing+DESI2.
-However, with the addition of the WL data, we find clear peaks in the $\sum m_{\nu}$ posteriors, with a 2.1$\sigma$ detection with Planck PR4+lensing+DESI2+DESY5+WL at $\sum m_{\nu} = 0.19^{+0.15}_{-0.18}$ eV and a 1.9$\sigma$ detection with Planck PR4+lensing+DESI2+PAN++WL.
-As far as we are aware, this is the first 2$\sigma$+ detection of a non-zero $\sum m_{\nu}$ with DESI DR2 BAO data.
 The detection with WL follows from the strong negative correlation between $S_8$ and $\sum m_{\nu}$, as visualized in the middle bottom panel of Figure~\ref{fig:3}.
+The observed shift of the posteriors in this paper towards more positive values is driven by the small $S_8$-tension present between weak lensing (WL) and the CMB+BAO+SNe.
+Since WL favors a lower clustering amplitude, this discrepancy can be addressed by either decreasing $\sigma_8$, increasing the neutrino mass $m_\nu$, or alternatively modifying the matter density parameter $\Omega_m$ \citep{DES:2017myr}.
 The lower $S_8$ values due to the WL data leads to rejection of smaller neutrino masses.
 We note here that the DES Year 1 WL data used in this work provides a value of $S_8 = 0.783^{+0.021}_{-0.025}$ in the $\Lambda$CDM model \cite{DES:2017myr}, which is only discrepant at the level of 0.95$\sigma$ with the $S_8$ value in this 12 parameter model using CMB+BAO+PAN+ and 1.07$\sigma$ with CMB+BAO+DESY5.
 Thus it is okay to combine the WL data with the CMB+BAO+SNe combination.
 Also note that if we consider a 12 parameter model with WL data alone, then the errors on $S_8$ will likely be larger, thereby reducing the discrepancy further.